hexydec/draft-ech-deployment-considerations/draft-campling-ech-deployment-considerations.md

 ### Middleboxes and TLS 1.2

-hen attempting to set up a connection, the user client generates the ÒClientHelloÓ with the SNI in plain text indicating the destination server.
+When attempting to set up a connection, the user client generates the "ClientHello" with the SNI in plain text indicating the destination server.

 If accepted, the server responds to the user client request with the "ServerHello" message containing the intended server certificate alongside other encryption-related information in plain text